 Map 6: Water Resources 2 depicts the water supply sources and protection zones around these sources, along with the flood hazard areas in town.
-Map 6: Water Resources 2 also depicts three (3)
+Map 6: Water Resources 2 also depicts three (3) community groundwater wells that supply West Boylston with potable water.
+There is also one

-community groundwater wells that supply West Boylston with potable water.
-There is also one Transient Non-Community water supply well serving the 1000 Goodale Street facility owned by Holy Cross College.
+Transient Non-Community water supply well serving the 1000 Goodale Street facility owned by Holy Cross College.
 The Flood Hazard areas are delineated from maps compiled by the Federal Emergency Management Agency, and are located at the DPW office in West Boylston.
 Areas that flood regularly are limited to those locations in proximity to the larger streams located in the above list.
 The areas of town within the Aquifer Protection Districts are the areas that are mapped aquifers in town.
+The Map also indicates that wetlands in West Boylston are primarily located in the northeast, southeast, and western portions of Town.
+These areas are zoned as Approved Wellhead Protection Areas and are recognized by DEP as approved zones.

-The Map 3:Zoning Map depicts these areas and the associated regulations limit potentially hazardous activities from occurring in these areas.
+The Map 3: Zoning Map depicts these areas and the associated regulations limit potentially hazardous activities from occurring in these areas.